 The other aspect of PRIORITY consists of one end of a spectrum including people-oriented, accepting, receptive, and agreeable.
 The other end of the PRIORITY spectrum consists of task-oriented, questioning, logic-focused, and challenging.
 Where you lie on these two aspects of PACE & PRIORITY helps determine (decode) a person’s DISC style.

 When we look at someone with a strong “S” style, we see that they are moderately-paced (dissimilar to a “D” or an “I”), and people-oriented (dissimilar to a “D” or a “C”).
-A HIGH S prefers stability, predictability, and systems.
+A HIGH S prefers stability, predictability, and systems and performs best in those environments.
 They would rather be a team player than the team leader.
 The above chart shows clearly where they are placed in the 4-quadrant DISC model.
-Other words which help you understand the high “S” style include, but are not limited to: reflective, deliberate, reserved, gentle.
+Other words which help you understand the high “S” style include, but are not limited to: passive, loyal, reflective, deliberate, reserved, gentle.
 The “S” style tends to be both interpersonally warm and have a lower level of outward energy.
 Some “S” styles refer to themselves as calm, peaceful, even-tempered, patient, humble, tactful, and/or accommodating.
+They are most likely to be interested in cooperating with others within the existing circumstances to carry out the task.

 If you have a higher/stronger “S” style (Steadiness), you are motivated by Support, Stability, and Collaboration: